vihuang93/costmanagement/README.md

 # Database Table Created:

-1) show_episode_amount(table name): this table stores each cost transaction for an episode, a show can have multiple episodes, a episode of a show can have multiple cost amount.
+1) show_episode_amount(table name): this table stores each cost transaction for an episode, this table can have multiple shows, a show can have multiple episodes, a episode of a show can have multiple cost amount.
 Index on show_id, it can return multiple rows.

 show_id | episode_code| amount